-At Starlight Capital we attempt to add value by concentrating our investments into high quality infrastructure businesses with strong value creation potential.
+At Starlight Capital our goal is to add value by concentrating our investments into high quality infrastructure businesses with strong value creation potential.
 Purchased when they offer enough return potential for the risk they expose us to these portfolios should deliver strong risk-adjusted returns to investors over the long-term.